-My kids love Rhett & Link’s Ear Biscuits podcast, but a recent episode where the hosts deconstruct their faith really rocked their worlds.
+My kids love YouTubers Rhett and Link, who host the Ear Biscuits podcast.
+But a recent episode where the hosts deconstruct their faith really rocked their worlds.
 How should youth leaders respond when high-profile influencers question or discard their Christian beliefs?

-But Steve Jobs saw something we didn’t see.
-Mobile devices found their way into our lives and our kids began to develop their own playlists.
-I’m not quite sure how this happened, but the “aux cord” seemed to extend in length—suddenly it could reach all the way to the back seats.
-Before we knew it, the rugrats from the second row were calling the musical shots.
+But when mobile devices emerged, our kids developed their own playlists.
+The “aux cord” seemed to extend in length, all the way to the back seats.
+Soon the rug-rats from the second row were calling the musical shots.

-Although the status or the vibrancy of their faith has never been abundantly clear to us, we learned over the years that these guys had been on staff with Cru, served as missionaries, been Bible study leaders, involved in campus ministries, read many of the books your students read (Keller, McDowell, Strobel, etc.), featured as the “Bentley Brothers” in Phil Vischer’s What’s in the Bible videos for kids, and grew up in the loop of the Bible belt in North Carolina.
-To be clear, Rhett & Link were not just ‘casual youth group kids,’ they were the kids you wanted to help lead your youth group or college campus ministry.
-They were active and highly engaged.
+Over the years, we learned that YouTubers Rhett and Link had been on staff with Cru, served as missionaries, led Bible studies, and worked with campus ministries.
+They’d read many of the books your students read (Keller, McDowell, Strobel, etc.).
+They were featured as the “Bentley Brothers” in Phil Vischer’s What’s in the Bible videos for kids and grew up in the North Carolina Bible belt.
+To be clear, Rhett & Link weren’t just “casual youth group kids.”
+Active and highly engaged, they were the ones you wanted to help lead.

-Just this past week we were punched in the gut when our 17-year-old son asked, “can we sit down and have a conversation?”
-(Gulp, those dreaded words.)
-Rhett & Link have announced they are no longer Christ followers.
-In their most recent episodes of Ear Biscuits (episodes 226 & 227), they walk listeners through the deconstruction of their faith.
-Our son Warren had questions.
-Lots of questions.
+So we were punched in the gut when our 17-year-old son asked, “Can we sit down and talk?”
+(Gulp.)
+YouTubers Rhett and Link announced they’re no longer Christ-followers.
+In Ear Biscuits episodes 226 & 227, they walk listeners through the deconstruction of their faith.
+Our son had lots of questions.
 Concerns.
 Doubts.
 Emotions.
-Honestly though, I was secretly thinking to myself, “Warren, bro, you’ve been following Jesus for over 12 years now.
-How is it that a single two hour podcast rocked your world?”
-Like you as a reader, I’ve heard dozens, even hundreds of stories of people walking away from their faith.
-So Katie and I checked this out for ourselves.
-This one was different.
-After I listened, I was sitting right beside Warren—gut punched.
+Honestly, I was thinking, “You’ve been following Jesus for years.
+How could a single two-hour podcast rock your world?”